DavidDock/cheers-api/README.md

 # Cheer To Beers API

-Cheers To Beers is a social media platform where users can show thier love of different beers and share a drink with one another even if they aren't in the same room.
+Cheers To Beers is a social media platform where users can show their love of different beers and share a drink with one another even if they aren't in the same room.
 It offers the chance to find friends, interact and review their own drinks.
 The deployed site can be found here - [Cheers-API](https://cheers-to-beers-api-5a858b4697bd.herokuapp.com/)

-This API was created in conjuction with the frontend project which can be found here:
+This API was created in conjunction with the frontend project which can be found here:
 [Cheers-To-Beers-Live-Site](https://cheers-to-beers-4e5512c864fe.herokuapp.com/)
 [Cheers-To-Beers-GitHub-Repository](https://github.com/DavidDock/cheers-to-beers)